HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_container_resources.md

       memory: "6144Mi"
 ```

-To remove the `limits` entirely for an application, the following can be set:
+To remove the `limits` entirely for an application, set the following:

 ```yaml
 resources: